- Cocaine Use Symptoms

 Treatment for Cocaine Addiction

-Lifestyle, mental health or co-addictions also determine what type of treatment will work for a patient.
+Lifestyle, mental health, or co-addiction also determine what type of treatment will work for a patient.
 Because cocaine is an extremely addictive drug, it is often abused to the point that physical detoxification is required to begin addiction treatment.

 If you or a loved one are struggling with cocaine addiction, call Northeast Addictions Treatment Center to get you on the path toward recovery today!